Meta Quest 3 VR headset reduced to lowest-ever price for Black Friday

 This isn’t technically a Black Friday deal, as the price of the headset plummeted before the event kicked off.
 However, the discount on the best VR headset we’ve tested is an enticing offer for anyone who’s tried out virtual reality and wants a more premium experience than the one offered by the cheaper Meta Quest 3S.
 The more expensive Meta Quest 3 uses higher-quality lenses for a sharper image, is slightly slimmer, and with 512GB of storage, it can store more games, videos and content.

-Whether you’re looking to score a deal on gaming tech, or big-name brands like Ninja, Shark and Dyson, check out our Black Friday mega-guide, where you’ll find the best deals on The Independent’s tried and trusted buys.
+Whether you’re looking to score a deal on gaming tech, or big-name brands like Ninja, Shark and Dyson, check out our Black Friday mega deals guide, where you’ll find the best deals on The Independent’s tried and trusted buys.

 Read more: Best Black Friday 2024 deals – follow live